 Chickweed: One of my favorite tasting nutritive herbs of early Spring.
 Chickweed can be found all over yards, gardens, sometimes even in your potted plants!
 Humble and scraggly looking, this weed is a nutritional powerhouse containing iron, calcium, magnesium, silicon, zinc, phosphorus, potassium, carotenes, and vitamins B and C. When eaten fresh, raw, and regularly (in a daily salad is perfect for this), chickweed nourishes and strengthens all body systems and rebuilds vitality.
 It’s especially good when anemic or recovering from an illness or surgery, but I believe that pretty much everyone these days can benefit from the nourishment chickweed has to offer.
 It’s also a good herb to know if you get stung, have a splinter, or need to clean a hot, infected wound in the field.
 For this you would make a poultice by chewing some up and applying it to the affected area. leave it on for as long as you can, cover with a thin layer of gauze if possible, and discard when it gets warm, adding a new poultice if necessary.
 Chickweed is also considered an excellent remedy for pinkeye-by adding a poultice to the closed eyelid for 20-30 minutes twice a day, most people see results within a day or 2.
 IMPORTANT: ALWAYS make sure you have properly identified ANY plant before ingesting or using on the skin.
 Chickweed does have a few toxic lookalikes, so be aware and make sure to consult an expert in plant identification, as well as using a good field guide.

 Dandelion: Most people are familiar with dandelions.
 Children play with them, and many adults try to get rid of them in pursuit of the perfect lawn.
 But on the subject of wellness, dandelion is a gold mine!
 My belief is that the reason they are so common is because they are so needed!
 Most people can benefit in one way or another from the humble dandelion.
 The roots, leaves, and flowers are all edible and medicinal.
 The root is considered one of the best liver and digestive tonics.
 It stimulates the flow of bile from the liver and gallbladder.
 It nourishes the blood.
 It helps to get the digestive juices flowing when taken before meals, as well as it tonifies the stomach, pancreas, kidneys, lymphatic, immune, and reproductive systems.
 And that’s just the root!
 The leaves are a digestive bitter tonic, a diuretic, and are rich in nutrients like omega 3s, vitamins A, B, C, and D, iron, potassium, and calcium.
 If you can, try eating fresh raw or cooked dandelion greens every single day and see what it does for your vitality and wellness.
 They are the ultimate Spring tonic!
 And the flowers!
 They are an expression of sunshine, and mildly antidepressant.
 But they also make a great moisturizer when steeped in oil.
 Wait there’s more!
 If you break a dandelion anywhere (I usually do this on the flower stem) you will see a white milky sap.
 This sap is a powerful discutient.
 It has been used successfully to dissolve warts, tumors and other abnormal growths.
 Frequent applications are the key.
 The wonderful thing about dandelion is its accessibility.
 If you don’t feel like digging it up, you can usually find the greens at a farmer’s market or grocery store.
-And if you are interested in a delicious dandelion tea blend for liver support, you can get one here.
-Looking to try some dandelion digestive bitters?
-We have 2 formulas available: a classic bitters formula and a chocolate tangerine flavor.
+Click here for a dandelion tincture.
+Or here for a Digestive Support Formula featuring dandelion.

 Stinging Nettle: My love affair with nettle started in my early 20s, when I dreamt about the spirit of the plant teaching me about herbalism.
 Ever since then, I make sure to have a nourishing infusion of nettle most days.
 I drank it throughout 3 pregnancies and homebirths, barely bled during childbirth, and always had an abundant supply of milk during my 12 years of (sometimes tandem!) breastfeeding.
 Nettle is loaded with essential vitamins and minerals, including calcium, magnesium, potassium, zinc, carotenes (vitamin A), B complex, Vitamins C, D, and K to name only a fraction of the nutrients in this powerhouse of an herb.
 It nourishes the digestive system, liver, kidneys, and respiratory, endocrine, and reproductive systems.
 It cleans the blood, modulates inflammation in the body, promotes lactation, helps to clear the skin, and promotes healthy, lustrous hair.
 It does so much more than this, more than I could write a whole page on.
 I believe that a daily nourishing nettle infusion would benefit pretty much anyone.
 To brew a nourishing infusion, steep a couple large handfuls of dried nettle (an ounce is not too much!) in a quart jar of freshly boiled water for a minimum of 4 hours-overnight is best.
 Strain and drink for a daily multivitamin superfood tonic!
 When harvesting nettle, be careful of the sting (although it does have its benefits as well-look up ‘urtification’ for more information).
 Some days I don’t mind getting stung, other days I wear gloves, which I recommend.
 Nettle leaves should be harvested before flowering (between March to June in most parts of the US).
 If you cook it in water as a pot herb, it will lose its sting and is a nourishing and tasty green (especially in a potato based soup).
 To get the most nutritional benefits from nettle, it is best to eat and drink it regularly in nourishing infusions, as a pot herb, or infused in apple cider vinegar (look for a nettle vinegar in the shop later on in the Spring!).
 For its inflammation modulating effects, especially when dealing with respiratory allergies, many people find relief with a nettle tincture in these situations.

 I hope that these 5 herbs help you to get out there and start experimenting with Spring wildcrafting.
 Remember to confirm 100% positive identification before ingesting any plant.
-The above herbs are plentiful and grow as weeds in most parts of the world, and are some of my favorites to use in my herbal preparations.
-If you’d like a mineral rich Spring Tonic Vinegar, containing several of the above herbs mentioned, click here.
-In the meantime, have fun harvesting and experimenting with these abundant, nutritious, generous, healing plants.
+The above herbs are plentiful and grow as weeds in most parts of the world and are some of my favorites to use in my herbal preparations.
+Have fun harvesting and experimenting with these abundant, nutritious, generous, healing plants.
 Happy Spring foraging!

 Weed, Susun: Healing Wise ((1989)